ZeroDev Tutorial

 Set up a gas policy

-With ZeroDev, by default you are not sponsoring UserOps.
-To sponsor UserOps, you need to set up a gas policy.
+To sponsor transactions (UserOps), you need to set up a gas sponsorship policy.

 Write the code